hitchtest/hitch/docs/api/engine_api.rst

 Stacktrace
 ----------

-self.stacktrace is an object representation of the stack trace that occurred after an exception occurred.
+self.stacktrace is an object representation of the stack trace that occurs after a failure occurs in your test.
 It is set to None if no error has occurred while running the test.

 You can use it to pretty-print a representation of the last error that occurred::

     In [1]: print(self.stacktrace.to_template())
     [ prints colorized, pretty printed version of the stacktrace ]

-You can also use it to *dive into* the specific code where the exception occurred, so that you can check the contents of variables at that point or even re-run the code::
+You can also use it to *dive into* the specific engine code where the exception occurred, so that you can check the contents of variables at that point or even re-run the code::

     In [1]: self.stacktrace[0].ipython()